 GM noted in their most recent release.
 “This new renewable energy goal, along with the pursuit of electrified vehicles and efficient manufacturing, is part of the company’s overall approach to strengthening its business, improving communities, and addressing climate change.
 GM is also joining RE100, a global collaborative initiative of businesses committed to 100 percent renewable electricity, working to increase demand for clean power.

 In 2015, GM required 9 terawatt-hours of electricity to build its vehicles and power its offices, technical centers, and warehouses around the world.
 To meet its new renewable energy goal, GM will continue to improve the energy efficiency of its operations while transitioning to clean sources for its power needs.

 Battery Development for Renewable Energy

-Since production of renewable energy is dependent on sun and wind conditions GM is targeting battery development so energy storage is a reliable way to help tackle the intermittency challenge.
+Since the production of renewable energy is dependent on sun and wind conditions GM is targeting battery development so energy storage is a reliable way to help tackle the intermittency challenge.
 GM is betting on its expertise in battery and fuel cells and operates the largest and most advanced battery test lab in America.
-In addition GM can leverage it’s global capabilities and resources to better understand these technologies in a variety of potential deployments.
+In addition, GM can leverage its global capabilities and resources to better understand these technologies in a variety of potential deployments.

 GMs Ongoing Savings Targets